RajanPatel97/HealthPak/README.md

 ![healhpaklogo](https://github.com/RajanPatel97/IoT-Product/blob/master/HealthPakLogoCut.png)

 ## Product Overview
-Smart cold box that monitors the enviroment inside a cold box allowing safe and intelligent storage and transport of temperature and vibration sensitive goods such as medicines, organs, vaccines and others.
-The cold box measures the temperature and humidity of the box, surface temperature of the good and if it has been subject to vibration.
-The cold box will feed back live characteristics and it will alert you to a seperate module if the thresholds have been exceeded.
+Healthpak monitors the enviroment inside a cold box allowing safe and intelligent storage and transport of temperature and vibration sensitive goods such as medicines, organs, vaccines and others.
+The Healthpak measures the temperature and humidity of the box, surface temperature of the good and if it has been subject to vibration.
+The Healthpak will feed back live characteristics and it will alert you to a seperate module if the thresholds have been exceeded.

 ## System Diagram
 ![Coolerbox](https://github.com/RajanPatel97/IoT-Product/blob/master/HealthPak.jpg)